 Related provisions for SUP 18.4.36

 The procedure will be informal.
 All participants will be expected to speak concisely and avoid repetition.
-The appropriate authority1 will, as far as practicable, help those who are not professionally represented.
+The FSA will, as far as practicable, help those who are not professionally represented.
 Those taking the hearing may question the participants.
-The sequence of events will normally be broadly:1(1) any preliminary matters (such as the admission of the public or other procedural questions) will be dealt with;(2) the chair of the hearing will introduce the
+The sequence of events will normally be broadly:(1) any preliminary matters (such as the admission of the public or other procedural questions) will be dealt with;(2) the chair of the hearing will introduce the proceedings;(3) the